ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

     > figure out a way to fetch the data when scanned
  - work on multiple connections
     > find a way to automate the ipconfiguration when implemented on different devices
+ - scan process
+    > like process usage, ram usage, gpu usage and all

 ---